vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 #### Automated Update

 TCE should be using an automated process to update packages.
 As long as a package has upstream files available via a [mechanism](https://carvel.dev/vendir/docs/latest/) supported by `vendir`, it is possible to programmatically check for new versions of a package.
 There are many different ways to accomplish this, and the methods may vary depending on the upstream source.
 If a package has been put together manually and has no upstream source, it will not be updated automatically.
+However, a mechanism (commit, script or poke of some sort) should exist such that a manual update triggers an automated validation/test and package publishing process.

 #### GitHub Housekeeping

 Once an update is detected, a GitHub issue should be created in the TCE GitHub repository.
 This issue will be used to inform humans that a package is available for update and to track the changes.
 Along with the issue, a branch will be created to contain the updated files.
 The name of the branch will follow a convention such as `update-<package-name>-to-<new-version>`.

 With a branch to work on, actual updates and testing can be performed.
 The first bits to update are the package directories and their contents.
 The oldest version of the package will now be deprecated.
-The directory containing the old version will be deleted from the file system.
+The directory containing the old version will be deleted from the repository.
 References to this old version will also be deleted from the `main` channel package repository.
 A directory representing the new version will be created by copying the contents from the current version.
 The `vendir.yaml` will be updated to the new version. `vendir sync` and `kbld` shall be run and lock files will be updated.
 Other files that store version information should be updated the reflect the new version at this time.

 Validation